-(d) the holder is liable and must, within thirty (30) days, pay the First Nation all amounts owing as set out in the notice given under paragraph (c); and
+(d) the holder is liable and must, within thirty (30) days, pay the First Nation all amounts owing as set out in paragraph (c); and revitalization agreement but who makes a commitment in the revitalization agreement to acquire an identified interest in land in the reserve subsequent to the execution of the revitalization agreement.

-(e) penalties are assessable and payable under Part X for any outstanding taxes or monies owing set out in a notice under paragraph (c) that are not paid within thirty (30) days in accordance with paragraph (d).
+(e) penalties and interest are assessable and payable under Part X for any outstanding taxes or monies owing under paragraph (c) that are not paid within thirty (30) days in accordance with paragraph (d).